Q: What's the difference between a "legal investigator" and a "private investigator"?

 Q: How are you paid?

-A: I prefer to be paid directly by the client but A am willing to discuss alternative arrangements, such as payment by the attorney.
+A: I prefer to be paid directly by the client but I am willing to discuss alternative arrangements, such as payment through the attorney.

 I do require a retainer at the start of our services.